DaveGravel/DGPromptGenLlama/install_readme.txt

-Updated Workflow V4 Release
+Updated Workflow V5 Release

+What's New:

+I have made a lot of fixes and changes.
+I have added DeepSeek R1 support.
+I have created a Llama model loader and a DeepSeek model loader.
+I have fixed some issues when using GGUF models; it should now work better.
+I have added more individual options for better configuration of all nodes.

-I'm excited to share the updated version of my workflow (V4)!
+I'm excited to share the updated version of my workflow (V5)!
 It using my llama prompt gen node + my sampler refiner.

 Key Features: